cilium/cilium/Documentation/gettingstarted.rst

 Step 2: Starting the Docker + Cilium VM
 ---------------------------------------

-Open a terminal and cd into the top of the cilium source directory.
+Open a terminal and navigate into the top of the cilium source directory.

-Then cd into `examples/getting-started` and run `vagrant up`:
+Then navigate into `examples/getting-started` and run `vagrant up`:

 ::